sjakthol/aws-account-infra/README.md

 * `public` - a route table that provides full bidirectional IPv4 and IPv6
   connectivity to the internet

+### Networks
+The network stack contains two public subnets (in different AZs) for ad-hoc EC2 instances.

 ### Billing Alarms
 The billing alarms stack creates an SNS topic, subscribes your email address to it and creates four alarms with increasing thresholds for the monthly estimated